-The Management Company invests the capital invested in the Fund in its own name for the collective account of investors in accordance with the principle of risk diversification in securities, money market instruments and other eligible assets.
+The Management Company invests the capital invested in the Fund in its own name for the collective account of investors in accordance with the principle of risk diversification in money market instruments and other eligible assets according to the Money Market Funds Regulation.
 The invested capital and the assets acquired form the Fund assets, which are held separately from the Management Company's own assets.